alsuren/alsuren.github.io/cv.md

 ### [Tably](https://tably.com) - Senior Software Engineer - 10/2021 - 07/2022

 Tably is an early stage startup.
 The core idea is very similar to Google Sheets, but with key insights that allow it to be taken in a different direction.
+Tech stack is full-stack Rust + WebAssembly.

-* Created our data import pipeline for multiple different data sources (based on Airbyte - read more at [https://tably.com/blog/connecting-people-with-their-data](https://tably.com/blog/connecting-people-with-their-data)).
+* Created our data import pipeline for multiple different data sources (based on Airbyte).
   * Drove the selection of an ergonomic frontend web framework (Sycamore) and submitted patches to make it suit our needs.
 * Improved the ergonomics and safety of our [borsh](https://borsh.io/)+[OT](https://en.wikipedia.org/wiki/Operational_transformation)-based data layer.
 * Worked with CEO on designing and running direction-setting workshops.